alexeykuz-sys/MyRecipe-MS3/README.md

 I checked that user get notification if he tries to register with username that already exists in database.
 I checked that user get notification and redirected to profile page.
 -**New Recipe**
 I checked that user can input all information to all fields in new recipe form.
-I checked if user get warning notifications if he o
+I checked if user get warning notifications if he omits any field in the form.
+I also checked that once user presses the button Add Recipe

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories